sgmurphy/wordpress-plugins/google-analytics-for-wordpress/readme.txt

 Requires PHP: 7.2
 License: GPL v3

 The best free Google Analytics plugin for WordPress.
-See how visitors find and use your website, so you can grow your business.
+See how visitors find and use your website so you can grow your business with powerful analytics.

 == Description ==